About this book

 Andrée A. Michaud

-ANDRÉE A. MICHAUD is one of Quebec’s most beloved and celebrated writers.
-She is a two-time winner of the Governor General’s Literary Award and has won the Arthur Ellis Award for Excellence in Canadian Crime Writing, the Prix Ringuet, and France’s Prix SNCF du Polar.
-Her novel Boundary was longlisted for the Scotiabank Giller Prize for Fiction.
-Back Roads is Michaud’s eleventh novel and the second to be published in English.
-She was born in Saint-Sebastien de Frontenac and continues to live in the province of Quebec.
+ANDRÉE A. MICHAUD is one of the most beloved and celebrated writers in the French language.
+She is, among numerous accolades, a two-time winner of the Governor General’s Literary Award and has won the Arthur Ellis Award for Excellence in Canadian Crime Writing, the Prix Ringuet, and France’s Prix SNCF du Polar.
+Her novel Boundary was longlisted for the Scotiabank Giller Prize and has been published in seven territories.
+Back Roads is Michaud’s eleventh novel and the third to be published in English.
+She was born in Saint-Sébastien-de-Frontenac and continues to live in the province of Quebec.

 JULIET SUTCLIFFE is a translator, writer, and editor.
 She has written for the Globe and Mail, the Times Literary Supplement, and the National Post, among others.
 Her translations include Mama’s Boy and Mama’s Boy Behind Bars by David Goudreault, Document 1 by François Blais, and Worst Case, We Get Married by Sophie Bienvenu.
 She lives in Peterborough, Ontario.

 PRAISE FOR ANDRÉE A. MICHAUD

 “[Andrée A. Michaud] deserves to be better known as one of the best writers in ‘North America.’” — World Literature Today

 “[Andrée A. Michaud’s] writing is lyrical and layered.” — Kirkus Reviews

 “For over thirty years, Michaud has built a legion of readers enthralled by her singular brand of lit-myst hybrid fiction.” — National Post